 Rapid Communication - Journal of Environmental Waste Management and Recycling (2023) Volume 6, Issue 4

-Department of Resource Recovery, University of florida, United States
+Department of Waste Audit and Analysis Unit, University of South Alabama, United States

 - *Corresponding Author: